rviole/Basis-Vector-Encoder/README.md

 # 🧮 Basis-Vector-Encoding
-This project demonstrates encoding and decoding messages using basis vectors
+This project demonstrates encoding and decoding messages using basis vectors.

 <br>